ppkgtmm/e/README.md

 # event scheduler api

-API which enables users to input event date, time, and notes for the purpose of event scheduling.
-Subsequently, users can search for events taking place on particular days or within specific weeks.
-Additionally, scheduling of events that recur every day, week, month, or year is also supported.
+API which enables users to provide event date, time, and notes for scheduling purpose.
+Afterwards, users can search for events taking place on particular days or within specific weeks.
+Scheduling of events that recur every day, week, month, or year is also supported by the API
 ## API endpoints

 1. Create an event